fire1ce/3os.org/README.md

 ## About 3os Project

-3os Project is collocation of technical documentation and guides for devops, developers, pentesters, systems administrators and other IT professionals website.
-We provide an open-source knowledge base on various topics such as Devops, security, penetration testing, networking and much more.
+3os Project is collocation of technical documentation and guides for DevOps engineers, developers, pentesters, systems administrators and other IT professionals website.
+We provide an open-source knowledge base on various topics such as DevOps, security, penetration testing, networking and much more.

 ### Contribution